TheImagingSource/tiscamera/doc/pages/tcam-gigetool.rst

    Show details of a camera.

-   Possible identifier are the serial number of the camera or it's MAC address.
+   Possible identifier would be the camera's serial number or its MAC address.

 .. option:: set [--ip IP] [--netmask NETMASK] [--gateway GATEWAY] [--mode {dhcp,static,linklocal}] [--name NAME] IDENTIFIER